ArtScienceLab/DANTE_Presets/README.md

 ## IPEM - Ambisonics ASIL from RACK PC.xml
 Routes 62 connections from the rack PC directly to the speakers in ASIL.
-Can be used for Ambisonics playback
+Can be used for Ambisonics playback and B-format playback (eg the patch in https://github.com/ArtScienceLab/ASIL_Ambisonics)

 ## IPEM - Maker space ambisonics from RACK PC